spacepy/dbprocessing/docs/scripts.rst

 Clear a processing flag (lock) on a database that has crashed.

-.. option:: database The name of the database to unlock
+.. option:: database

+   Filename of the database to unlock

-.. option:: message Log message to insert into the database
+.. option:: message

+   Log message to insert into the database

 compareDB.py
 ------------